 Round 1 of this program has a maximum award amount of \$10 million per project (subject to requested exceptions).
 Specific criteria for Rounds 2 and 3 regarding maximum awards - including exceptions - will be incorporated in the program's policies and procedures.
-The state will adopt policies and procedures governing maximum award amounts, describe how it will communicate the maximum amounts and any exceptions, how it will analyze the circumstances when an exception is needed and how it will demonstrate that cost of providing assistance is necessary and reasonable.
-The state will also make exceptions to the maximum award amounts when necessary to comply with federal accessibility standards or to reasonably accommodate a person with disabilities.
+For direct beneficiary programs being funded through these grants, the maximum award is \$250,000.
+For buyouts and housing incentive programs, the maximum is inclusive of both the buyout and incentive award.
+Exceptions to the maximum amount for buyouts and housing incentives can be granted by the state if: